U.N. nuclear agency to push Iran on military site access

 The West suspects Iran is seeking to develop the capability to make nuclear bombs, although intelligence officials believe Tehran has not made a decision whether to actually build them.

-The Islamic Republic, one of the world's largest oil producers, says its atomic programme is a peaceful quest to generate more electricity for a rapidly growing population.
+The Islamic Republic, one of the world's largest oil producers, says its atomic program is a peaceful quest to generate more electricity for a rapidly growing population.

 British Foreign Secretary William Hague said the European Union wanted to see "concrete steps and proposals" from Iran.